-In 2010, the National Irrigation Commission Limited (NIC) with the support from the Ministry of Science, Technology, Energy and Mining (MSTEM) submitted a Technical Assistance Request under the Energy and Climate Partnership of the Americas’ (ECPA) Caribbean Initiative.
-This initiative is managed and implemented by Organization of American States’ Department of Sustainable Development (OAS/DSD) through grants received from the United States Government to provide short term technical assistance to support the commercialization of government endorsed renewable energy projects in the Caribbean.
+In 2010, the NIC with the support from the Ministry of Science, Technology, Energy and Mining (MSTEM), submitted a technical assistance request under the Energy and Climate Partnership of the Americas’ (ECPA) Caribbean Initiative.
+This initiative is managed and implemented by the Organization of American States’ Department of Sustainable Development (OAS/DSD) through grants received from the United States Government.
+Its goal is to provide short term technical assistance to support the commercialization of government-endorsed renewable energy projects in the Caribbean.

-The project titled, “Wind Powered Irrigation Project – Jamaica”, engaged the OAS/DSD together with the NIC, MSTEM and other local partners in conducting a wind resource analysis in Spur Tree area of Manchester to determine the feasibility of installing wind turbines to power the NIC’s deep-well pumps.
+The project titled, ‘Wind Powered Irrigation Project – Jamaica’, engaged the OAS/DSD together with the NIC, MSTEM and other local partners in conducting a wind resource analysis in the Spur Tree area of Manchester.
+The analysis is to determine the feasibility of installing wind turbines to power the NIC’s deep-well pumps.

 The main objective of the project was to collect data for a feasibility assessment regarding wind technology as a cost reducer when providing irrigation water to farmers in St. Elizabeth and surrounding communities.

 Outcome and Impact of The Project